-In late spring of 2016, John was informed that his position at Shively Baptist Church was being eliminated as the church reduced staff from seven to three full-time employees.
+In the spring of 2016, John was accepted into the Doctor of Education in Leadership (EdD) program at The Southern Baptist Theological Seminary.
+Just two months later, he was informed that his position at Shively Baptist Church was being eliminated as the church reduced staff from seven to three full-time employees.
 Beth Haven responded by offering John the position of Head of School.
 He accepted and served in that from August 2016 until December 2017.
 John also continued teaching HS chemistry.

 In addition to local church ministry, John was a member of KBREA (The Kentucky Baptist Religious Educators Association) and served as their local coordinator for Louisville.
 John and Brenda remained active within the local homeschooling community, teaching courses at weekly cooperatives and assisting parents and co-ops alike.

 In the fall of 2018 John accepted a position as a math and science tutor (teacher) at Sayers Classical Academy (SCA) in Louisville, KY.
 His classes included Math 7/6, MS General Science, Algebra 1, and Chemistry.
 John was also accepted as a chaplain intern at Baptist Health Louisville, completing his first unit of Clinical Pastoral Eduation (CPE) in December 2018.